This post officially ends the series responding to Twenty One Reasons to Reject Sola Scriptura.

 The New Testament canon was likely already finished by the time this council met (the AD 90 date is not at all unanimously accepted).
 Thus, protestants do not find their arguments standing on this council (although it is interesting that this council does agree with the protestant Canon.)
 In fact, White mentions that the council only ever discussed the canonicity of Ecclesiastes and Songs of Psalms.
 The Apocryphal books never even made it onto the table there, which seems to indicate, they just simply were not even on the Jewish horizon that they were even being discussed by them.

 The strongest argument the article gives in response to the claim that the Jews rejected the Apcrypha is that the Greek Septuagint contained these books.
 However, White deals with this in his opening statement.

 White states that there is no one Septuagint.
 Some do not contain these books, some contain all them, some contain only one of them, and others contain some of them.
 This hardly seems like a strong foundation to reject the argument.

-White then states that Philo and Josephus, two of the most relied on Jewish historians from the 1st century, who both used the Septuagint both also rejected the apocryphal books.
+White then states that Philo and Josephus, two of the most reliable Jewish historians from the 1st century, who both used the Septuagint, both also rejected the apocryphal books.